ibexa/documentation-developer/docs/release_notes/ez_platform_v1.11.0.md

 Unlike eZ Publish 5.4LTS, this should be seen as a Fast Track release of legacy: it's tailored for those that want a more modern eZ Platform and Symfony version to take advantage of all new features of the platform and facilitate the migration.
 More info on this in a separate blog post soon.
-As with eZ Platform itself, Enterprise users will receive the same full support, maintenance, and priority security patch handling as they are used to for this setup.
+As with eZ Platform itself, Enterprise users will receive the same full support, maintenance, and priority security patch handling as they're used to for this setup.

 !!! note